 Instructions

-1. Prepare the Crust: Preheat your oven to 325°F (163°C).
-Pulse 16 Oreo cookies in a food processor until they become fine crumbs.
-Add 1 tablespoon granulated sugar and 4 tablespoons melted butter, then pulse again until the mixture is well combined.
-Press this crumb mixture firmly into the bottom and up the sides of a 9-inch pie plate.
+1. Prepare the Crust: Preheat the oven to 325°F (163°C).
+In a food processor, pulse 16 Oreo cookies into fine crumbs.
+Add 1 tablespoon granulated sugar and 4 tablespoons melted butter; pulse until combined.
+Press the mixture firmly into the bottom and up the sides of a 9-inch pie plate.
+Bake for 15 minutes until fragrant.
+Cool on a wire rack.

-5. Bake Brownie Layer: Pour the brownie batter into the cooled Oreo crust.
-Bake in the oven at 325°F (163°C) for about 15 minutes, or until the edges are set and a toothpick inserted into the center comes out with a thin coating of batter.
-Let cool on a wire rack for 1 hour, then refrigerate for at least 1 hour until completely chilled.
+2. Prepare the Brownie Layer: In a microwave-safe bowl, combine 4 ounces chopped bittersweet chocolate, 3 tablespoons unsalted butter, 3 tablespoons vegetable oil, and 1 ½ tablespoons cocoa powder.
+Microwave at 50% power, stirring frequently, until melted and smooth (about 1 minute 30 seconds).
+In another bowl, whisk together ⅔ cup dark brown sugar, 2 large eggs, 2 teaspoons vanilla extract, and ¼ teaspoon salt until smooth.
+Add the melted chocolate mixture and whisk until combined.
+Stir in 3 tablespoons all-purpose flour until just incorporated.
+Pour the brownie batter into the cooled Oreo crust.
+Bake at 325°F (163°C) for about 15 minutes, until the edges are set and a toothpick inserted into the center comes out with a thin coating of batter.
+Cool on a wire rack for 1 hour, then refrigerate for at least 1 hour until completely chilled.

 Notes